pgManage/pgManage/INSTALL_WEB_SERVER_MODE.md

-# Installing PgManage (Web Server mode)
+# Installing pgManage (Web Server mode)

-## Please note that we put a lot of effort into making sure PgManage installs cleanly on every platform.
+## Please note that we put a lot of effort into making sure pgManage installs cleanly on every platform.
 If you have an issue please [report it](https://github.com/workflowproducts/pgmanage/issues) and we'll get it fixed.

 ## Dependencies

 #### LIBPQ
-In order for PgManage to talk to PostgreSQL you need to have the libpq library installed.
-If you don't have LibPQ or the PgManage compile process can't find it, please consult the file INSTALL_LIBPQ for some OS-specific advice on how to get libpq.
+In order for pgManage to talk to PostgreSQL you need to have the libpq library installed.
+If you don't have LibPQ or the pgManage compile process can't find it, please consult the file INSTALL_LIBPQ for some OS-specific advice on how to get libpq.

 #### SSL
-PgManage works with OpenSSL or LibreSSL, if you wish to use OpenSSL:
+pgManage works with OpenSSL or LibreSSL, if you wish to use OpenSSL:
 ```
 sudo apt install libssl-devel # Ubuntu
 sudo dnf install openssl-devel # Fedora